 Freeman has acted and directed across the country, from New York to Los Angeles.
 He has written and directed two off-off Broadway shows (Love, and When Johnny Comes Marching Home).
 His writing has also been seen on stage in Indianapolis, Lansing, and Chicago.

-When not working, Freeman devours books and podcasts, takes his dog on long walks, watches sports with his family, and loves spending time with his wife.
+When not working, Freeman devours books and podcasts, runs in Riverside Park, watches sports with his family, and loves spending time with his wife.

 Alex recently directed Big Fish at The Firehouse Theatre in Dallas, TX.